-However, genuineness does not favor overlooking, devaluing, underestimation, and a whole lot more.
+However, genuineness does not favour overlooking, devaluing, underestimation, and a whole lot more.

 It is in fact, a delusion in the mind of that person thinking so.

-As it has been a prevailing attitude to the Arab Sudanese, the results would never favor oneness for the sake of claiming back our tarnished identity, culture, and our beloved freedom.
+As it has been a prevailing attitude to the Arab Sudanese, the results would never favour oneness for the sake of claiming back our tarnished identity, culture, and our beloved freedom.